junhecui/wechat-chatbot/README.md

 3. Run `npm install`.
    * If program does not function correctly, try individually installing `wechaty`, `wechaty-puppet-wechat4u`, `qrcode-terminal`, `mysql`, `mysql2`.
 4. Run `pip install flask sentence-transformers stanza jieba nltk`.
+5. Run `npm start` and `python3.11 api/api.py`
-5. Scan QR code with WeChat account user desires the bot to function on.
+6. Scan QR code with WeChat account user desires the bot to function on.
-6. The bot will be ready to function.
+7. The bot will be ready to function.

 ### Database Instructions